Rod Nash Racing: Paul Morris Motorsport

 In 2006, Nash purchased a VZ Commodore from Paul Morris Motorsport with Steve Owen driving, teaming with Tony Longhurst to finish 7th at Bathurst.
 In 2007, Owen once again drove with the same car but now prepared by Independent Race Cars Australia.
 They became a privateer team over the season as well, losing support from Holden.
 The team struggled at the beginning of the season, but started to find form finishing 6th at Bathurst.
 Owen finished 19th while the team finished just outside the top 10 in 11th in the teams' championship.

 Tony D'Alberto Racing

 In 2008, Nash formed an alliance with Tony D'Alberto Racing, who acquired a Walkinshaw Racing built VE Commodore.
 Tony D'Alberto shared the Car with Jason Bargwanna in the endurance races.
 The relationship continued in 2009 with Andrew Thompson joining for the endurance races.
-After two seasons together, Nash had a new opportunity with Ford Performance Racing and Tony D'Alberto Racing and Nash separated.
+After two seasons together, Nash had a new opportunity with Ford Performance Racing, so Tony D'Alberto Racing and Nash separated.